oakes/play-clj/TUTORIAL.md

 ## Game Structure

 Let's look at the basic structure of your game.
-It starts out with a call to `defgame`, which creates the basic game object for you and contains a single function called `:on-create` that runs when your game starts.
-The only thing it does is hand off to your screen, where all the action takes place.
+It starts out with a call to `defgame`, which should only be used once as it initializes the game for you.
+It contains a single function called `:on-create` that runs when your game starts.
+The only thing it needs to do is hand off to your screen, where all the action takes place.

 In `defscreen`, you'll find that a few simple functions are defined: `:on-show` and `:on-render`.
-The first only runs when the screen is first shown, and the second is run every single time your game wants to draw on the screen (which is typically 60 times per second).
+The first only runs when the screen is first shown, and the second is run every single time your game wants to draw on the screen (which is ideally 60 times per second).

 There are many other functions you can put inside `defscreen`, each letting you run code when certain important events happen.
 For now, we'll stick to the two we started with, because they are the most fundamental, but you can read the documentation to learn about the others.